mrezende/mrezende.github.io/_posts/2017-07-30-notes-about-yorah-bosses-qualification.md

 And another thing, she has collected 40000 codes of students from University of Sao Paulo and she will develop a system to analyze all of them and try to find some patterns of difficulties.

-So, the Yorah Bosse's research is very interesting and those kind of researchers you have a lot of paths you could follow.
+So, the Yorah Bosse's research is very interesting and has a lot of paths she could follow.
 But she found a interesting path and it will be very interesting if she could find a reasonable answer for it.
 I would like to see what are the most common student's errors when they are learning how to program.
+It will help me a lot as a teacher.